For initial advice call Co-op Legal Services on 03306069591 or contact us online and we will help you.

 As you'll note, it's not particularly straightforward but then neither is life a lot of the time.
 This is why it's important to understand your options and take proper advice when putting an effective Will in place.
 This will reduce the chances of a legal challenge being made and hopefully avoid the significant cost and delays that go with it.

-For initial advice and guidance about making a Will, call our Will writers on 01618558360 or contact us online and we will help you.
+For initial advice and guidance about making a Will, call our Will writers on 03306069591 or contact us online and we will call you.